 My Jaw Might Be Broken

 Apply a cold compress immediately.
 A broken jaw is very serious, so please go directly to the nearest emergency room for treatment.
-If you damaged any of your teeth in the incident, please contact Drs.
-Grivas and Koett Jr so that they can help you decide on effective replacements as soon as possible.
+If you damaged any of your teeth in the incident, please contact Dr. Grivas so that he can help you decide on effective replacements as soon as possible.

-At the office of Drs.
-Scott Grivas and Will Koett Jr, our patients always come first, and we’ll do everything we can to get you back to enjoying a healthy, happy smile as soon as possible.
+At the office of Dr. Scott Grivas our patients always come first, and we’ll do everything we can to get you back to enjoying a healthy, happy smile as soon as possible.
 Contact us today if you have any questions about our emergency services, or if you need to schedule an appointment.
 Located in Sacramento, we also serve the areas of West Sacramento, Florin, Rosemont, La Riviera, and beyond.